nicobabot/KingGarron_Engine/README.md

 We've created entities that have components.
 This components store all the information about their type of comoponent.
-We've also created Widgets of all the components types and connectet the components to the widgets by using slots and signals.
+We've also created Widgets of all the components types and connected the components to the widgets by using slots and signals.

 Examples: